 A few lines can’t justify the value of Microsoft’s SMS Organizer.
 From organizing your text messages to different tabs and reminding you about payment dates to scheduling messages, this humble SMS app is many apps rolled into one.

-The best thing about SMS Organizer is that you can also backup your messages to Google Drive.
-Also, you won't be bothered by silly promotional messages.
+What’s more, you can also backup your messages to Google Drive.
+Also, you won’t be bothered by silly promotional messages.
 What I am sure you will love about this app is that you can see all your transactions and account balance in one place.

 6. Listen to Music in all Their Glory: Stellio Player